schmoelder/diss/doc/01_introduction/00_index.md

 For example, operating concepts like closed-loop recycling {cite}`Bombaugh1969,Heuer1995` or steady-state recycling (SSR) {cite}`Bailly1982,Sainio2009,Kaspereit2011` incorporate different strategies for the recycling of unresolved fractions from the column outlet back to the inlet with the aim of improving yield, solvent consumption and/or productivity {cite}`Sainio2009`.
 If purity requirements are low, bypass streams can be advantageous {cite}`Siitonen2012`.
 Moreover, the use of multiple columns gives rise to various concepts ranging from serial or parallel arrangements of columns {cite}`Ziomek2006,GarciaPalacios2009`, over pseudo-continuous processes, up to the many variants of the powerful continuous SMB concept.
-More details on such advanced chromatographic operating modes are given in {numref}`chapter %s <chromtographic_principle>` and in {cite}`SchmidtTraub2020,Nicoud2015,Rodrigues2015`.
+More details on such advanced chromatographic operating modes are given in {numref}`chromtographic_principle` and in {cite}`SchmidtTraub2020,Nicoud2015,Rodrigues2015`.

 % Challenges in Process Design
 Depending on the separation problem at hand, different operating concepts are better suited than others and the process selection usually involves a trade-off between multiple criteria.
 Simple systems are less expensive and more adaptable than complex multi-column systems which involve high capital investments.
 On the other hand, bigger, more complicated systems are often more robust in their operation and can lead to lower operating costs compared to single column processes.
-Another factor to consider is the distinctive startup behavior of some operating concepts (see {numref}`chapter %s <stationarity>`) making them only viable for large separation campaigns where these losses can be absorbed {cite}`Rajendran2013`.
+Another factor to consider is the distinctive startup behavior of some operating concepts (see {numref}`stationarity`) making them only viable for large separation campaigns where these losses can be absorbed {cite}`Rajendran2013`.
 This is to show that the selection of an appropriate operating mode is an important step in the design of the process.

 % Model-based design